AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_flutter.md

 } on ChatError catch (e) {
 }
 ```
+// Note: You can replace the `chat room subject` with `chat room name`.
+Please search for `subject` in chat room documents for all platforms and frameworks and replace with `name`.
 #### Change the chat room subject or description

 Only the chat room owner and admin can set and update the chat room subject and description.